milj/random-forest/README.md

 # random-forest (WIP)

 A random forest classifier written from scratch in Python.
-Playing with it this way is more fun that just using `scikit`.
+Learning and playing with it this way is more fun that just using `scikit`.

-The end goal it to apply it to the Titanic dataset and see how well it performs.
+The accuracy on the Titanic dataset (as it is, no feature engineering) is around 75%.

 Usage:
 ```